 Students may not enroll in a class past the mid-point of the class.
-Classes designated "To Be Arranged" may be added up to the mid-point of the class.
+On campus classes designated "To Be Arranged" may be added up to the mid-point of the class.

 Withdrawal from the University of Nebraska at Kearney